GideonPARANOID/code-sketchpad/git.md

 You want to squash then the newer commits down into the original one.

+### Ignoring locally deleted files

+Sometimes when you're working on a repo, you want to clean up but not remove things from version control.
+Useful for configuration management repositories where not everything is always relevant.

+    git ls-files --deleted -z | git update-index --assume-unchanged -z --stdin

 ## Submodules

 Submodules are useful for repos which contain repos.